Profile image

 Bartulis v Lithuania [2019] EWHC 3504 (Admin), Divisional Court appeal against extradition to Lithuania and Article 3, prison conditions; considering the effectiveness of assurances.

 Zarmaev v Russian Federation [2017] EWHC 2705 (Admin); Divisional Court appeal, remitted back for reconsideration (later discharged) where there was a real risk a Chechen fighter, wanted for murder, would suffer a flagrantly unfair trial.
-The decision to allow the appeal effectively reversed the decision of the European Court of Human Rights to European Court: Zarmayev v Belgium (app. no. 35/10) 27 May 2014.
+The decision to allow the appeal effectively reversed the decision of the European Court of Human Rights: Zarmayev v Belgium (app. no. 35/10) 27 May 2014.

 Purcell v Belgium [2017] EWHC 2588 (Admin), Divisional Court appeal on question of minimum prison staff provision during strike action and Article 3 ECHR.